HomeTV ShowCan Sitcoms Like 'Friends' And 'The Office' Work In The Current Cultural...

 Sitcoms like ‘Friends and ‘The Office are still popular and re-watched by many across the world.
 These shows are generally labeled as the comfort series along with ‘How I Met your Mother’.
 While the debate of which is better still goes on, both ‘Friends’ and ‘The Office’ have been deemed offensive on several accounts.

 While ‘Friends’ was set in the late 90s and ‘The Office’ in the 2000s, both series were committed to offering humor, sarcasm, and even many meme templates.
 Chandler’s sarcasm and Michael’s “That’s what she said” are now added to our everyday vocabulary.
-But if these two shows were to release today, they probably would have not been a huge success as they were in the bygone years.
+But if these two shows were to be released today, they probably would have not been a huge success as they were in the bygone years.
 This is because of the increasing awareness regarding fat-shaming and the growth of the LGBTQ+ community, among other factors.

 Related: 10 Reasons Why Friends Is The Most Popular Sitcom